thanh253/careerpath/README.md

-# careerpath
+# Careerpath
-project Experiential Entrepreneurship
+Project Experiential Entrepreneurship
 # CareerPath – Career Recommendation Web Platform

 CareerPath is a Django-based web application that provides structured career assessment and personalized recommendations for students.